dtee/SpriteBundle/README.md

 Usage
 -----

-To generate sprite css:     `dtc:sprite:generate_css` To generate sprite images:  `dtc:sprite:generate_image`
+To generate sprite css:     `dtc:sprite:generate`

 If you registered the controller, you can view all sprites and class name: